drvinceknight/pfm/book/tools-for-mathematics/03-calculus/tutorial/main.md

 Recalling the question we know that $b>0$ thus: $b = 2\sqrt{2}\sqrt[4]{3}$ and
 $a=\frac{2\sqrt{2}\sqrt[4]{3}}{3}$.

-We will substitute these values back and finish the question:
+You will substitute these values back and finish the question:

 ```{code-cell} ipython3
 expression = expression.subs(